Battle of Aquae Sextiae: Prelude

-The Teutones and Ambrones, led by King Teutobod, had crossed the Durance river, east of where it entered the Rhône.
-The Teutones made up the bulk of the invading force, with the Ambrones the second most numerous tribe in the coalition under Teutobod.
+The Teutons and Ambrones, led by King Teutobod, had crossed the Durance river, east of where it entered the Rhône.
+The Teutons made up the bulk of the invading force, with the Ambrones the second most numerous tribe in the coalition under Teutobod.
 Gaius Marius and his army had arrived some time earlier.
 Marius had used his time wisely; he had constructed a heavily fortified camp on a hill close to the river and stocked it with enough supplies to withstand a lengthy siege.
 The tribesmen tried to get the Romans to come out of their fort and fight; they shouted insults and challenges, which Marius ignored.
 He was unwilling to give up a strongly defended position for a battle with an uncertain outcome.
 Marius let it be known throughout his camp that he intended to fight the barbarians, but on his terms, not theirs.
 The catcalls and challenges continued.

 A Teuton warrior even issued a challenge directly to Marius.
 The barbarian invited the general to join him in single combat.
 Marius mocked him by advising him that if the warrior desired death he should find a rope, fashion a noose and hang himself.
 The Teuton did not give up so Marius produced a veteran gladiator and explained to the barbarian that if he still lusted for blood he could try and slay the trained fighter for it was beneath Marius's station as a consul to reduce himself to a common brawler.

 After they failed to lure the Romans, they tried to wait them out, but Marius had anticipated this and his fortress was well stocked.
 Frustrated the tribesmen attacked the fort for three days.
 Assault after assault was launched at the Roman defense works, but the fortifications held and from these the Romans released a barrage of missiles, killing many barbarians and repulsing the rest.
 Still the Romans did not come out and the tribal coalition decided to move on south toward Massilia, which they intended to plunder.
 It took several days for their entire wagon train to clear the area but, once they were out of sight, Gaius Marius followed, dogging them and waiting for an opportune moment to strike.

 As the Romans trailed the tribal coalition, after each day's march Marius ordered his men to build a fortified camp with impressive defense works.
-After all the losses they suffered trying to take Marius's fortress on the Rhone, the Teutones and Ambrones never tried to storm Marius's camp again.
+After all the losses they suffered trying to take Marius's fortress on the Rhone, the Teutons and Ambrones never tried to storm Marius's camp again.
 Marius was biding his time waiting for the barbarians to make a mistake.
 He was presented with a chance to take on part of the tribal horde when they entered the area of Aquae Sextiae.